 Initial dose (first 3 days): 15 ml daily.

-Long-term continuous therapy is indicated to decrease the severity and prevent recurrence of portal systemic encephalopathy.
+Long-term continuous therapy is indicated to decrease the severity and prevent the recurrence of portal-systemic encephalopathy.
 The dose of lactulose for this purpose is the same as the recommended daily dose.

 After a few days, the starting dose can be adjusted to the maintenance dose based on response to treatment.
 It may take several days (2-3 days) of treatment before the effect of the treatment occurs.

 When the adult patient is in the imminent coma of portal-systemic encephalopathy and aspiration hazard exists, or when necessary endoscopic or intubation procedures physically interfere with the administration of recommended oral doses.